Complete Buyer’s Guide to IoT Access Control Systems

 The best IoT access systems save you the hassle of constantly reprinting and passing out keys as residents lose them or move out.
 Instead, you can give residents fobs or key cards, which are much easier to replace and manage.
 Or even better, you can choose a mobile access control system so that tenants can use their smartphones to open doors.

 Keyless access comes with other benefits, too.
-Some access systems only require a credential to be in close proximity and don’t require contact.
-Because residents don’t have to physically make contact with a reader, keyless entry is more sanitary than analog entry.
+Some access systems only require a credential to be in close proximity, without requiring contact.
+Because residents don’t have to physically touch a reader, keyless entry is more sanitary than analog entry.

 Integration-friendly